 Gluten Intolerance may be the cause of Trichotillomania

 The following is an excerpt taken from the article, ‘Gluten Free Choice Consulting’ by Wendy L Cohan, RN, November, 2010:

 “Gluten sensitivity can lead to neurological and mental health effects in various ways, including: Triggering inflammatory autoimmune responses throughout the nervous system; Producing narcotizing effects on the brain; Inducing changes in brain perfusion, or blood flow; And, through celiac disease, causing the malabsorption of key nutrients necessary for optimum neurological and mental health.
 We know that certain foods, including gluten, can trigger neurological and behavioural symptoms.
 People can change their diets and overcome previous behavioural patterns to live healthy, productive lives.”

-If you a suffering from trichotillomania then it may be worthwhile contacting your GP for a food sensitivity test to determine whether or not a food allergy is the culprit behind your hair pulling urges.
+If you are suffering from trichotillomania then it may be worthwhile to contact your GP for a food sensitivity test to determine whether or not a food allergy is the culprit behind your hair pulling urges.

-For information on hair loss solutions for trichotillomania, look no further!
+For information on hair loss solutions for trichotillomania, get in touch with Transitions Hair today.
 We have a wide range of hair loss solutions to suit every need.
 Call us today on 1300 427 778 to arrange your free, confidential consultation (valued at $250.00) with one of our hair loss specialists.